-The LM3200 has an over voltage comparator that prevents the output voltage from rising too high.
-If the output voltage rises to 330 mV over its target, the OVP comparator inhibits PWM operation to skip pulses until the output voltage returns to the target.
-Typically the OVP comparator may be activated during V{CON} steps particularly steps from a high to a low voltage.
+The LM3204 has an over voltage comparator that prevents the output voltage from rising too high, when the device is left in PWM mode under light-load conditions, during output voltage steps, or during startup.
+When the output voltage rises to 330mV over its target, the OVP comparator inhibits PWM operation to skip pulses until the output voltage returns to the target.
 During the over voltage protection mode, both the PWM PFET and the NFET synchronous rectifier are off.
-When the part comes out of the over voltage protection mode, the NFET synchronous rectifier remains off for approximately 3.5 μ s to avoid inductor current going negative.
+When the part comes out of the over voltage protection mode, the NFET synchronous rectifier remains off for approximately 3.5μs to avoid inductor current going negative.